9 Sources

 1

 .
-The company expects DRAM shipments to grow by more than 20% year-on-year in 2026, driven by continued AI infrastructure investments globally4
+The company expects DRAM shipments to grow by more than 20% year-over-year in 2026, supported by expanding AI inference applications and infrastructure investments across both US and Chinese markets4

 Navi